weilong2132324/WL_Project_Alpha/README.md

 ### Getting the Project running

 #### FE
+If you have not downloaded the dependencies:
+- npm install
+  --> Reads the package.json file.
+Downloads all listed dependencies into a folder named node_modules.
+Creates or updates the package-lock.json file to lock in specific versions.

 If all dependencies are already downloaded, run the following commands:
-- npm i
 - npm run dev

 #### BE
+If you have not downloaded the dependencies:
+- go mod tidy

 If all dependencies are already downloaded, run the following commands:
 - go run main.go
--

 #### SQL